When Using Multiple Recruiters Backfires

 When Multiple Recruiters Can Work

-There are times when bringing in more than one firm is useful.
-A broad national search with hundreds of companies in play.
-A high-volume project where multiple hires are needed.
-Or when you’ve given one recruiter a fair shot and they are consistently off the mark.
+There are times when bringing in more than one firm makes sense.
+A national search across several broad profiles gives each firm room to work without collisions.
+A high-volume project where multiple hires are needed quickly can absorb the overlap.
+And if you’ve given one recruiter a fair shot and they’re consistently off the mark, replacing or supplementing them is reasonable.

 The Real Risk

 Hiring is also about reputation.
-Every candidate interaction signals how your company operates.
-Too many recruiters pitching the same role in a limited market does not make your opportunity look competitive.
-It makes your organization look scattered and uncoordinated.
-For a closer look at how SaaS sales hiring works, see our approach to software sales recruitment.
+Every candidate interaction signals how your company operates, and too many recruiters pitching the same role in a limited market makes your organization look scattered rather than competitive.
+The candidates you most want to impress are exactly the ones fielding all four calls.